 4.1 The council may hold a public forum prior to each ordinary meeting of the council for the purpose of hearing oral submissions from members of the public on items of business to be considered at the meeting.
 Public forums may also be held prior to extraordinary council meetings and meetings of committees of the council.

+4.2 Public forums may be held by audio-visual link.

-4.2 Public forums are to be chaired by the mayor or their nominee.
+4.3 Public forums are to be chaired by the mayor or their nominee.

-4.3 To speak at a public forum, a person must first make an application to the council in the approved form.
+4.4 To speak at a public forum, a person must first make an application to the council in the approved form.
 Applications to speak at the public forum must be received by [date and time to be specified by the council] before the date on which the public forum is to be held, and must identify the item of business on the agenda of the council meeting the person wishes to speak on, and whether they wish to speak ‘for’ or ‘against’ the item.